 Sweden – the gay issue

-The ruling by the Synod, which has 251 delegates – two of which were absent from Thursday’s vote, puts Sweden among the first countries in the world to allow gays to marry in a major church.
+The new legislation calls for Sweden to become the first country in the world to allow gays to marry within a major church.

 “There’s a very clear majority that is open to this.
 And having so many pastors on board clearly makes it easier for the Church of Sweden to take such a decision,” said archbishop Anders Wejryd to SVT.